-- Stabilizing Multiemployer Pension Plans: The economic crisis caused by the pandemic has undermined many pension plans.
-The bill stabilizes Multiemployer Pension Plans by creating a special financial assistance program under which cash payments would be made by the PBGC to financially troubled Multiemployer Pension Plans to ensure the plans can continue paying retirees' benefits, thereby protecting retirees who worked for decades to earn their benefits. - Stabilizing Single Employer Pension Plans: The bill also provides single employer pension plans with certain pension funding relief.
+Stabilizing Multiemployer Pension Plans: The economic crisis caused by the pandemic has undermined many pension plans.
+Like the House bill, the Senate-passed bill stabilizes Multiemployer Pension Plans by creating a special financial assistance program under which cash payments would be made by the PBGC to financially troubled Multiemployer Pension Plans to ensure the plans can continue paying retirees' benefits, thereby protecting retirees who worked for decades to earn their benefits.

+• Stabilizing Single Employer Pension Plans: Like the House bill, the Senate-passed bill also provides single employer pension plans with certain pension funding relief.